 Build in year 1419 by Sakya yeshi a disciple of Tsongkhapa, he is also known by the honorarily title of Jamyang Choeje.

 In its heyday, it has five college of instructions, but at the time of liberation there were only three.
-Sera Me specialised in the fundamental precepts of Buddhism; Sera Je in the instruction of itinerant monks from outside Central Tibet; and Sera Ngag-pa in Tantric studies.
+Sera Me specialized in the fundamental precepts of Buddhism; Sera Je in the instruction of itinerant monks from outside Central Tibet; and Sera Ngag-pa in Tantric studies.

 The Jé and Mé colleges were established to train monks, over a 20 year programme of philosophical knowledge, which concludes with a Geshé degree.
 The Ngakpa college, which predated the other two colleges, was exclusively devoted to the practice of tantric ritual.